juliafeminella/PSYCH_505_Fall_2022/Assignment6/README.md

 Check the psychopy help page on "ImageStim" to help you solve these exercises:

 1. Write a short script that shows different face images from the image directory at 400x400 pixels in size.
 What does this do to the images?
 How can you keep the proper image dimensions and still change the size?
+> This ensures every image is 400 x 400, which may cause distortions.
+You can adjust size by this using a calculated ratio (e.g. stim.size[1] / stim.size[0]) instead of just altering the units.

 2. Write a short script that makes one image appear at a time, each in a different quadrant of your screen (put the window in fullscreen mode).
 Think about how you can calculate window locations without using a trial-and-error method.
 3. Create a fixation cross stimulus (hint:text stimulus).
 4. Fill in the following pseudocode with the real code you have learned so far: